mc-carlessi/MySQL-Essential-Bootcamp-ou-2024/install-community/install-community.md

     As you have seen, above command try to install MariaDB sw.
 Each distribution has its own repositories and different choices for the packages to install.

-6. Because a non-updated PGPkey please run
+6. Oracle Linux 8 already have the official MySQL repository, but to show you how to do it, we re-install it from https://dev.mysql.com/downloads/
     ```
-    <span style="color:green">shell-mysql1></span> <copy>sudo rpm --import https://repo.mysql.com/RPM-GPG-KEY-mysql-2023</copy>
+    <span style="color:green">shell-mysql1></span> <copy>sudo yum -y install https://dev.mysql.com/get/mysql84-community-release-el8-1.noarch.rpm</copy>
     ```

-7. Oracle Linux 8 already have the official MySQL repository, but to show you how to do it, we re-install it from https://dev.mysql.com/downloads/
+7. Update repository database with the new references
     ```
-    <span style="color:green">shell-mysql1></span> <copy>sudo yum -y install https://dev.mysql.com/get/mysql80-community-release-el8-1.noarch.rpm</copy>
-    ```

-8. Update repository database with the new references
-    ```
     <span style="color:green">shell-mysql1></span> <copy>sudo yum repolist all</copy>
     ```

-9. Disable the use of OL default repository, to force the usage of one just installed
+8. Disable the use of OL default repository, to force the usage of one just installed
     ```
-    <span style="color:green">shell-mysql1> </span><copy>sudo yum module disable mysql</copy>
+    <span style="color:green">shell-mysql1> </span><copy>sudo yum -y module disable mysql</copy>
     ```

-10. Now install the mysql-client and note that there is not anymore reference to third party components
+9. Now install the mysql-client and note that there is not anymore reference to third party components
     ```
     <span style="color:green">shell-mysql1> </span><copy>sudo yum install mysql</copy>
     ```

-11. If only mysql packages are shown, confirm the installation.
+10. If only mysql packages are shown, confirm the installation.

 ## Task 2: Install MySQL Community Server